 - Do you or any member of your household/family have a confirmed diagnosis of COVID-19?
 If yes, wait until 10 day self isolation period is complete before treatment or if urgent care is required, follow the high risk pathway and isolate for 14 days. - Are you or any member of your household/family waiting for a COVID-19 test result?
 Is yes, ascertain if treatment can be delayed until results are known.
-If urgent care is required, follow the high risk pathway and isolate for 14 days. - isolation rules in the last 14 days?
+If urgent care is required, follow the high risk pathway and isolate for 14 days. - Have you travelled internationally to any country which isn't exempt from self isolation rules in the last 14 days?
 If yes, wait until 10 days self isolation period is complete before treatment.
 Only urgent care should be provided during the self isolation period.
 The patient must be placed in a single side room on the amber or red pathway depending on a clinical and individual assessment see footnote 1 in section 5.1 (See Scottish Government link below for the list of countries exempt from self isolation) and will require 14 days self isolation.
-Single side room placement is essential to prevent onward transmission of new VOC within healthcare settings. - Have you had contact with someone with a confirmed diagnosis of COVID-19, or been in isolation with a suspected case in the last 14 days?
-If yes, wait until
+Single side room placement is essential to prevent onward transmission of new Variants of Concern (VOC) within healthcare settings.

-10 day self isolation period is complete before treatment or if urgent care is required, follow high risk pathway and isolate for 14 days unless COVID-19 test is negative and COVID-19 is clinically ruled out.
+- Have you had contact with someone with a confirmed diagnosis of COVID-19, or been in isolation with a suspected case in the last 14 days?
+If yes, wait until 10 day self isolation period is complete before treatment or if urgent care is required, follow high risk pathway and isolate for 14 days unless COVID-19 test is negative and COVID-19 is clinically ruled out.

 - Do you have any of the following symptoms?

 - ➤ High temperature or fever

 - New, continuous cough

 - ➤ A loss or alteration to taste or smell